-Being a responsible dog parent, you have to take care of your dog’s needs, and you have to take them out for a walk and give them good food.
+Being a responsible dog parent, you have to take care of your dog’s needs, and you have to take them out for a walk, give them good food and a few freeze dried dog treats every now and again.
 When feeding, most people plan their own likings onto their dogs and feed them high carb kibble or vegan food.
 But that’s not the optimal diet for dogs, and they won’t thrive well on it.
 The primary fuel that dogs need in their diet is not carbohydrates or grains, but fats.

 Here in this article, we will discuss why it is necessary to provide fat in the dog’s diet and the benefits of giving fat to dogs.

 WHY IS IT NEEDED TO ADD FAT TO THE DOG'S DIET?

 Fats are generally defined as a concentrated form of energy that can provide more than twice the energy of protein and carbohydrates.
 The fats in dog food are highly digestible and are the main nutrients used for energy before carbohydrates and protein.